Fellowship for

 -

-The program will run for 10 months from October 2025 to August 2026 and is divided in three parts: (1) It launches with a one-week intensive in Zürich, Switzerland (26th October - 2nd November2025) where you meet your fellow participants and the team.
-(2) This is followed by an online period of 9 months with regular group calls, expert inputs and 1:1 coaching sessions where you remotely develop your project in your local context.
-(3) The program will be closed with another one-week intensive in Zürich, Switzerland (9th - 15th August 2026) to celebrate your learning journeys and present them to a wider audience.
+The program will run for a bit more than 9 months from October 2026 to August 2027 and is divided in three parts: (1) It launches with a one-week intensive in Zürich, Switzerland (October 25 - 31 2026) where you meet your fellow participants and the team.
+(2) This is followed by an online period of 9 months with regular group calls, expert inputs and coaching sessions where you remotely develop your initiative for your organisation, community or local context.
+(3) The program will be closed with another one-week intensive in Zürich, Switzerland (August 8 - 14, 2027) to celebrate your learning journeys and present them to a wider audience.

 -

-You don’t need a developed project to apply - you might have an idea or a direction you’re passionate about..
+You don’t need a developed project to apply - you might have an idea or a direction you’re passionate about or a community or organisation that you want to support with an initiative.
 Or you are still trying to figure out where you can best make your contribution.
-The program is designed to support you in identifying your subsystem and context, in developing and refining your idea and providing the tools to step into action to implement it This is, however, not a start-up incubator program.
+The program is designed to support you in identifying your subsystem and context, in developing and refining your idea and providing the tools to step into action to implement it.
+This is, however, not a start-up incubator program.

 -